Weighted Lagrange Multiplier Method for Robust Source-Independent Waveform Inversion: Abstract

 \section{Abstract}

-The Lagrangian multiplier method has proven highly effective in addressing the ill-conditioning of full waveform inversion (FWI).
-It enables the development of robust and computationally efficient algorithms capable of converging to accurate velocity models, even starting from poor initial estimates.
-Traditionally, these methods optimize an Augmented Lagrangian (AL) function, employing a scalar penalty parameter to weight the quadratic penalty term for wave-equation constraint violations.
-This penalty parameter balances relaxation of the wave equation for improved data fit.
-However, it imposes uniform relaxation across the model, regardless of the physical source location and the natural decay of seismic wave amplitudes.
-To overcome this limitation, we propose a variable penalty weighting strategy that introduces greater flexibility by assigning distance-dependent penalty parameters to the wave-equation constraints.
-These nonstationary weights apply minimal penalties near the source and progressively larger penalties with increasing distance.
-This compensates for the natural decay of seismic wave amplitudes away from the source and allows the wave equation to be satisfied more uniformly across the model.
-This approach eliminates the need for explicit source signature estimation and relaxes the requirement for sources to be aligned with grid points, making the method more practical for real-world applications.
-Moreover, the proposed strategy is implemented within the dual formulation of the multiplier method, where the model parameters are eliminated from the governing equations, reducing the problem to a fixed-point iteration for the source multipliers.
-It is solved iteratively, and once the multipliers are obtained, the model parameters are recovered as a byproduct.
-Numerical experiments demonstrate that this method not only eliminates the need for explicit source wavelet estimation but also enhances the convexity of the inverse problem.
-The use of distance-dependent penalties broadens the basin of attraction for the AL objective function, significantly improving the robustness, convergence, and computational efficiency of FWI.
+The Lagrange multiplier method has proven highly effective for mitigating the ill-conditioning of full waveform inversion (FWI), enabling robust and computationally efficient algorithms that converge to accurate velocity models even from poor initial estimates.
+Classical multiplier-based FWI methods optimize an augmented Lagrangian (AL) functional with a scalar penalty parameter that uniformly weights wave-equation constraint violations.
+While this balances data fit and wave-equation satisfaction, it applies uniform relaxation across the model, disregarding source locations and the natural decay of seismic energy.
+We propose a weighted proximal-point Lagrangian formulation that introduces spatially varying regularization, applying weaker enforcement near sources and progressively stronger enforcement with increasing distance.
+This compensates for the energy decay, promotes balanced wave-equation enforcement, and improves the convexity of the optimization landscape.
+The method also eliminates the need for explicit source signature estimation and relaxes the requirement for sources to lie on finite-difference grid points, increasing practical applicability.
+Enhanced computational efficiency is achieved through our dual-space ADMM implementation, which avoids repeated LU factorizations of the forward operator.
+Only a few LU factorizations are required, with all subsequent iterations solved via efficient forward–backward substitution, making the approach scalable to large-scale 2D and 3D problems.
+Numerical experiments on challenging synthetic benchmarks demonstrate that the proposed method broadens the basin of attraction of the AL objective, improves robustness to poor initial models and strong noise, and achieves faster, more stable convergence compared with standard multiplier-based methods.